Article

 How long does a Michigan personal injury case take to settle?

 Most personal injury cases resolve 12-36 months after filing suit.
 Catastrophic cases involving disputed liability or expert-heavy damages often take longer.
 Settling too quickly — before reaching Maximum Medical Improvement — almost always undervalues the case.
+Our guide on how long a Michigan personal injury lawsuit takes walks through each phase of the timeline.

 What is Maximum Medical Improvement (MMI)?